Feature request #8725

 By default, the full simplification (Points+BBOX+AA) will be applied.

-#75 Updated by andre mano almost 11 years ago
+#75 Updated by andre mano about 11 years ago

 - Operating System set to Windows 7